 If you’re a With Jack customer you can add legal expenses insurance to your policy for £65.71 per year.
 This works out at around £5.50 a month.
 The benefits include avoiding the hassle of an investigation (time and money into defending an investigation and keep you on the right side by giving you access to a IR35 helpline.

 To recap, here's the lowdown on IR35 insurance.

 - There’s a change in legislation that ensures HMRC can seek to recover any employment tax liabilities if a business fails to comply

-- This can affect freelancers and contractors operating under a limited company as it applies to off-payroll workers
+- This can affect freelancers and contractors as it applies to off-payroll workers

 - There is tax protection insurance to help with disputes as well as any questions you might have about IR35 regulations